rssalessio/algorand-royalty-fees/article.md

 We assume that the reader has programming knowledge, and that she/he is already familiarity with Blockchains technology.

+## 0. Requirements
+We assume that the reader has programming knowledge, and that she/he is already familiarity with Blockchains technology.

+Other requirements:

+1. Have a running [Algorand node](https://developer.algorand.org/docs/run-a-node/setup/install), or [use the sandbox](https://github.com/algorand/sandbox)
+2. Having PyTeal installed (requires python 3)
+3. Install [Node-js](https://nodejs.org/) for the examples, together with the ``algosdk`` library, ``typescript`` and ``ts-node``

+Please, check [README file](https://github.com/rssalessio/algorand-royalty-fees/blob/main/README.md) for more instructions.

 ## 1. Introduction
 **Royalty Fees play a huge role in the future of Blockchains, since they enable the possibility of guaranteeing fees  on second sales of an asset.** Unfortunately, Royalty Fees are yet not fully implemented on Blokchains.